Offshore wind port: United States

 As of 2021, offshore wind power in the United States was described as a "burgeoning" industry.
 At that time, a number of ports were proposing to build or convert facilities to handle the large components needed to build potential offshore wind farms.

-Among those on the East Coast, from north to south are:
+On the East Coast, from north to south, are operating or potential ports.
+In August 2025 the Trump administration's Department of Transportation withdrew or cancelled funding for many pro jects.